SaadAAkash/WizardOfLocale/README.md

 #WizardOfLocale

-A sample boilerplate code base, for handling Locale changes within your Android app, equipped with a well-structured base implementing MVVM & Dagger2
+A sample boilerplate code base, for handling Locale changes within your Android app